-Our growth plans could cause one or more of our subsidiaries to become subject to additional regulation in more numerous jurisdictions.
+Stonington, which writes insurance in all 50 states and the District of Columbia on an admitted basis, is subject to extensive regulation under state statutes which confer regulatory, supervisory and administrative powers on state insurance commissioners.
+Such regulation generally is designed to protect policyholders rather than investors or shareholders of the insurer.
+Our current or future business strategy could cause one or more of our currently unregulated non-insurance subsidiaries to become subject to some form of regulation.
 Any failure to comply with applicable laws could result in the imposition of significant restrictions on our ability to do business, and could also result in fines and other sanctions, any or all of which could adversely affect our financial results and operations.